-- If the ground is dry (like, you didn’t get to it and it’s already July *smile*), water well first, and then spray the paper as well- then the mulch will help hold in the moisture for that time of year.
+- If the ground is dry (like, you didn’t get to it and it’s already July…), water well first, and then spray the paper as well.
+The mulch will help hold in the moisture for that time of year.

 - If you use soaker hoses, lay the paper under them.

-Note: You might think, “Can I plant something later in the season?”
-Yes!
-I simply push aside the mulch where I want to plant, use my trowel to cut into the paper and bend it back (like a book cover), make a hole and place the plant in it.
+Note: You might be thinking, “What if I want to plant something later in the season?”
+Simply push aside the mulch where you want to plant, use a trowel to cut into the paper and bend it back (like a book cover), make a hole and place the plant in it.
 Tamp it down and replace the paper, tearing as needed to fit around the new plant and recover with the mulch.
 No problem.